Kafka to HDFS Filter Application

 Page listing the applications available on AppHub is displayed.
 Search for Kafka to see all applications related to Kafka.

-Click on import button for
+Click on import button for Kafka to HDFS Filter App. -

 Notification is displayed on the top right corner after application package is successfully imported.